Dyalog/MDAPL/README.md

  - Adrian Smith
  - Tim JA.
 Smith

-This version you are reading is a rework by Rodrigo Girão Serrão.
+This version you are reading is a rework by Rodrigo Girão Serrão, with most grateful acknowledgements to all the GitHub contributors and all the people who reported issues with this rework, and in particular to Adám Brudzewsky.

 Whenever possible, the prose and examples are taken verbatim from the first edition of the book.
 When needed, the book's explanations and examples are updated and rewritten.
 Finally, new sections/chapters are being added to cover things that didn't exist back in November of 2009, in Dyalog APL 12.0.
 Here are some of the things that this new rework already features: